Jakns99/Microservices-project/README.md

 ![Dynamo_Creation.png](Microservices-Images/Dynamo_creation.png)

 **Explanation**: This is a relatively simple process.
 DynamoDB provides a scalable, low-latency, and highly available NoSQL data storage.
 The DynamoDB table will act as a database layer for our architecture and allow us to store data from API Gateway to Lambda function calls.

+## 5. Create an API through API Gateway
+Next, I created a new REST API named DynamoDBOperations.
+This API acts a central interface for external users to interact with our AWS services, in this case, our DynamoDB table and Lambda function.
+It is sort of a "front door" for applications and users to access backend services.